 How many votes are needed for a bill to pass the House of Representatives and the Senate?

-In both houses, two different kinds of votes – a vote on the voices and a division – are used to decide if a bill has passed.
-A vote on the voices is held first.
-The President of the Senate or Speaker of the House of Representatives asks members of parliament to cast their vote for the bill by saying 'aye' or 'no'.
+• A vote on the voices is held first.
+The President of the Senate or Speaker of the House of Representatives asks members of parliament to cast their vote for or against the bill by saying 'aye' or 'no'.
 The President or Speaker decides which response has more support and announces the result.

-If the result is challenged by more than one member of parliament, a division – a formal counted vote – is held.
+• In the Senate, at least 19 senators (one quarter of the total number of senators) must vote in a division for it to count.
 If 19 senators are not present for a division, the President of the Senate can adjourn – suspend – the Senate until the next sitting day.
 This gives senators a chance to form a quorum, so the division can be held again.
-Under House standing orders, the Speaker can adjourn the House until a quorum can be formed.

 A large red room where senators sit in rows of chairs.
 The Usher of the Black rod guards the door into the room.